LegalLean

 Developers

 Build compliance systems with machine-checked guarantees.
-When your system says "compliant", you can point to a verified proof, not just a test suite.
+Point to a verified proof, not just a test suite.

 🏫